Axion Effective Action: EFTs with spontaneously and anomalously broken symmetries

 \section{EFTs with spontaneously and anomalously broken symmetries}

-Our goal is to integrate out fermions that can be charged under both global and local symmetries.
+Readers familiar to the topic of anomalous symmetries in the EFT may directly jump to the following sections.
+Our goal here is to introduce the formalism using a simplified setting.
+More precisely, our goal is to integrate out fermions that can be charged under both global and local symmetries.
 Further, those fermions will not be assumed vector-like: their left- and right-handed components need not have the same charges under these symmetries.
 This generates two complications.
-First, obviously, such fermions can only acquire a mass, and thus be integrated out, when the chiral components of the symmetries is spontaneously broken.
-Second, the classical symmetries cannot all survive quantization, and there must be some anomalies.
-These two effects are entangled, and further, they induce some freedom in how the fermionic part of the UV Lagrangian is to be parametrized.
+First, obviously, such fermions can only acquire a mass, and thus be integrated out, when the chiral components of the symmetries are spontaneously broken.
+Second, the classical symmetries cannot all survive quantisation, and there must be some anomalies.
+These two effects are entangled, and further, they induce some freedom in how the fermionic part of the UV Lagrangian is to be parametrised.
 So, before any attempt at integrating out the fermions, it is necessary to fix this freedom.
-As we will discuss in this section, from a functional point of view, one parametrization emerges as the most natural, but requires a specific treatment of anomalous effects and derivative interactions.
+As we will discuss in this section, from a functional point of view, one parametrisation emerges as the most natural, but requires a specific treatment of anomalous effects and derivative interactions.